 Joseph is also co-artistic director of HighRise Theatre, who produced Big Foot alongside Black Theatre Live and Stratford Circus.
 HighRise Theatre is an exciting new company that is bringing new voices to the industry though cultural anecdotes and grime/hip hop which aid them to voice forgotten communities, underrepresented in the theatre.
 In his piece for the Huffington Post “I Created A Theatre Show To Stamp Out The Stereotypes Of A Young Black Man”, Joseph discussed the importance of creating and producing theatre that portrays unheard voices and brings them to new audiences across the theatrical landscape.

 In 2017, Joseph was also seen in Concrete Jungle Book at the Edinburgh Fringe playing Baloo, a reggae singing, fun loving vegan who is addicted to honey.
 Produced by High Rise, the show took stories from migrants from war-torn African countries who have reached the UK through Calais and blended it with Kipling’s original, using live rap music, spoken word and high energy physicality.
+Recently, he has been working on positive engagement programmes and performances for prison inmates in a way to encourage the use of theatre in rehabilitation.

 Joseph trained at East 15.